 If you are interested in setting up Legacy Giving, please contact Executive Director, Lysa Boston at email@example.com or 856-401-1300 ext.
 103.

 Legacy Giving for your Pet through the Lifetime Pet Care Program:

 In the event something unexpectedly happens to you, the pet parent, it is important to determine who would be the caregiver of your pets.
 We encourage you to prepare for the unexpected; thus we have compiled a few ways to make sure the health and safety of your pet continues.

-- Seek help from professionals who guide in preparing legal documents that can protect your interests and those of your pet(s).
+Seek help from professionals who guide in preparing legal documents that can protect your interests and those of your pet(s).
 It is important to understand that formal documents, such as a will or trust, may take some time, so we strongly emphasize the importance of making specific arrangements as soon as possible.
-For more information on the Lifetime Pet Care Program please contact Executive Director, Jill Rawlins at email@example.com or at (856) 401-1300 ext.
+For more information on the Lifetime Pet Care Program please contact Executive Director, Lysa Boston at firstname.lastname@example.org or at (856) 401-1300 ext.
 103.